EugeneVlg02/ProteolysisStructuralPrediction_development/README.md

+The scripts were developed as part of the study titled ***"Predicting structural susceptibility of proteins to proteolytic processing"***, which has been submitted to IJMS (International Journal of Molecular Sciences).

 # Brief description of scripts

 - ***1_download_structure_with_sep_chain.py***: a) to download experimentally verified structures from [RCSB PDB](https://www.rcsb.org/) or modelled structures from [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk/); b) to extract specific protein chain from pdb-file with the whole structure into separate pdb-file (only for experimental structures).